Freud's psychoanalytic theories: Oedipus complex

 According to Freud's many theories of religion, the Oedipus complex is utilized in the understanding and mastery of religious beliefs.
 In Freud's psychosexual stages, he mentioned the Oedipus complex and how it affects children and their relationships with their same-sex parental figure.
 According to Freud, there is an unconscious desire for one's mother to be a virgin and for one's father to be an all-powerful, almighty figure.
 Freud's interest in Greek mythology and religion greatly influenced his psychological theories.
 The Oedipus complex is when a boy is jealous of his father.
 The boy strives to possess his mother and ultimately replace his father as a means of no longer having to fight for her undivided attention and affection.
-Along with seeking his mother's love, boys also experience castration anxiety which is the fear of losing their genitalia.
+Along with seeking his mother's love, boys also experience castration anxiety, which is the fear of losing their genitalia.
 Boys fear that their fathers will retaliate and castrate them as a result of desiring their mother.
-Females also experience penis envy which is the parallel reaction to the male experience of castration anxiety.
-Females are jealous of their fathers' penis and wish to have one as well.
+Females also experience penis envy, which is the parallel reaction to the male experience of castration anxiety.
+Females are jealous of their father's penis and wish to have one as well.
 Girls then repress this feeling and instead long for a child of their own.
 This suppression leads to the girl identifying with her mother and acquiring feminine traits.